Spin-Orbit Coupling Effect on the Seebeck Coefficient in Dirac Electron Systems in $\alpha$-(BETS)$_2$I$_3$: Analysis of the Seebeck coefficients

 \section{Analysis of the Seebeck coefficients}

-To understand the characteristic behavior of the Seebeck coefficient in Fig.~\ref{fig5} that is different from the Seebeck coefficient in \ET, we study the spectral conductivity.
-Noting the main contribution among components of Seebeck coefficient in Fig.~\ref{fig4}, is given by intraband process (i.e.,$\gamma=\gamma'$), we rewrite $ v_{\gamma \nu}(\bk) \equiv v^{\nu}_{\gamma \gamma}(\bk)$ and the spectral conductivity, $\sigma_\nu(\ep,T)$, as
+To understand the characteristic behavior of the Seebeck coefficient in Fig.~\ref{fig5}, which is different from the Seebeck coefficient in \ET, we study the spectral conductivity.
+Noting the main contribution among the components of the Seebeck coefficient in Fig.~\ref{fig4}, comes from intraband process (i.e.,$\gamma=\gamma'$), we rewrite $ v_{\gamma \nu}(\bk) \equiv v^{\nu}_{\gamma \gamma}(\bk)$ and write the spectral conductivity, $\sigma_\nu(\ep,T)$, as

 where